Health

 2. Assessing the Situation

 First, assess the severity of your dog’s symptoms.
-Mild cases may resolve on their own, while severe or persistent symptoms require veterinary attention.
+Mild cases may resolve on their own, while severe or persistent symptoms require vet near me for dogs attention.

 3. Common Causes